Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 For me, homemade has to include two things: flavor and convenience.

 Here, I’ve combined the best of both worlds with an overnight pancake batter.
-As the batter sits, the flavor will intensify making a notable difference when compared to regular pancakes.
-You’ll also get the added benefit of fermentation.
-On the overnight, the natural acids in the starter help to break down those pesky glutenous enzymes making these pancakes easier to digest.
+As the batter sits in the refrigerator, the flavor will intensify and you’ll get the added benefit of fermentation.
 My son who is gluten sensitive does really well with this recipe.
+And for convenience?
+The batter is prepped ahead!
+No mess.
+No stress.

 By signing up, you agree to receive emails from The Clever Carrot.
 Unsubscribe at any time.